Quiver: Modular Audio Synthesis

 //!

 //!
-A minimal example showing the core Quiver workflow.
+A minimal example showing the core Quiver workflow: build a patch, run it,

 //!